DominiqueMakowski/popularipy/README.md

 # popularipy
-A little Python package to access popularity metrics for your package
+A little Python package to access popularity metrics for your package.
+Feel free to contribute!

 - [x] Downloads history from Pypi
 - [x] Stars history from Github